MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 	And then retry running `react-native link`.

 3. A set of prompts will appear asking for additional information.
-The first will ask for the App Secret, which enables Mobile Center to map this app to the right user account.
+The first will ask for the App Secret, which enables App Center to map this app to the right user account.

 	```
 	What is the Android App Secret?
 0000-0000-0000-0000-000000000000